Waste FREE (Realization of a Recycling-oriented Society)

 In collaboration with external experts, we conducted a simple risk analysis from the perspectives of water shortage, drought, flooding, and water pollution utilizing the Aqueduct Water Risk Atlas published by U.S. think tank WRI (World Resources Institute).

 Of the 38 manufacturing facilities we have in Japan and overseas (17 in Japan, 21 overseas), we have 12 manufacturing facilities in India, Thailand, and China, where water stress is seen to be high compared to other countries around the world.
 Seven of these facilities were determined to be at particularly high risk of water resources and drought.
+Going forward, we will implement more detailed analyses and actively institute measures to address any issues.

 Location of Kawasaki Group’s manufacturing facilities and water stress (Source: Aqueduct Water Risk Atlas)